 I will be the first to admit to not being a huge fan of exercising.
 But, that changed when it became a part of my bucket list.
 I always made one of the goals I was working on a physical activity; learning to ice skate, hiking every trail at a local park, and running a 5k.
 Not only did the exercise help to release the anxious energy inside my body, but also the research and planning kept my mind focused on something other than the anxiety I was feeling.

 6. Make a Fearless Promise to Yourself

 We often make promises to ourselves about stopping a bad habit or changing our lives for the better.
-This is especially true as we conjure up ideas for our New Year’s resolutions.
+This is especially true as we conjure up New Year’s resolution ideas.
 During this time these promises result in gyms being flooded with newbies on January first, cigarette sales declining, and the local dog shelter getting over- whelmed with potential volunteers.
 Many of these resolutions that are made will only be forgotten in the upcoming months, if not weeks.

 We often make promises to ourselves that we don’t live up to: I promise to eat better, to start exercising, and to spend more time with family.
 This time, you owe it to yourself to make one fearless promise and be able to rely on yourself to keep it.

 That vow is to never let fear make your decisions for you.

 This promise will dramatically change your behavior and improve your life.
 After I had some control over my anxiety, I made the same powerful promise to myself.
 When opportunities presented themselves and I wanted to say no, I vowed to ask myself if those negative answers were fear speaking.
 If it was, I promised myself to say yes instead.

 This personal pact not only led to some of the most amazing adventures, but also pushed me into facing many fears head on, helping to overcome my anxiety and getting me out of my comfort zone.

 7. Live the Bucket List Lifestyle